donnellreuben/Fullscreen-Resizing/readme.md

   </a>

 ### Description
 Hey there!
-This app is a twitter clone that has these functions:
+This is just a simple red cube with custom controls!

-# My three.js journey

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).